 Cherry tomatoes in December?

 When I can harvest cherry tomatoes in mid-December – that’s a glorious thing.
 In other areas of the country, it might be cold and snowy.
-But here in Arizona, my tomato plants are still pumping out some beautiful colors.
+But here in Arizona, December is the most prolific month to garden tomatoes.